stevej/scala-build/README.txt

 - config.extra
     any extra files to copy into config/ during compile
 - pack.deps
-    pack dependent jars into the final dist jar, to remove dependencies
+    if defined, pack dependent jars into the final dist jar, to remove dependencies
 - thrift.bin
     location of the "thrift" executable
 - push.build_name
-    add the build name (and git revision) to jars when pushed to the repo
+    if defined, add the build name (and git revision) to jars when pushed to the repo
+- dist.build_name
+    if defined, add the git revision to the name of the final distribution zip file
 - no.git
-    don't try to fetch the current git head revision
+    if defined, don't try to fetch the current git head revision

 Extra ivy thingies